 From tensile test results, stress-strain curves were plotted (see Figure 7 a,b,c).
-It can be observed that the tensile strength of Al7020 was enhanced (229 MPa) in comparison with pure aluminum (66 MPa).
-Ultimate tensile strength and elongation at break of standard Al7020 at thickness $\leq 100$ mm is about $\geq 280$ MPa and $\geq 10\%$ respectively, which was decreased when cast and found to have is 229MPa and 8.8% due to the samples processing conditions (casting and machining) definitely differs from ideal conditions.
-Whereas the addition of 1wt% of MWCNTs to the aluminum matrix, the ultimate tensile strength of the composite decremented by 50% relative with matrix.
-So that the composite became lower stiff (see Table 4) due to the carbon presence in the composite.
-This table illustrates the values of tensile properties of the prepared samples.
-It can be seen significantly that Al7020 yield before pure Al and Al-MWCNTs composites and showed very narrow elastic region compared with plastic deformation region, followed by pure Al and finally Al-MWCNTs composite.
-Failure surface of Al7020 behaved as brittle fracture with no necking stage whereas the Al and composite have ductile fracture.
-The ductility was also decremented for alloy and composites relative with pure aluminum due the materials discontinuity.
-Aluminum stiffness was also impacted by alloying and compositing, so the Al-MWCNTs revealed lower value than Al stiffness whereas Al7020 exhibited higher value than aluminum.
-These results agreed with [14] and disagreed with others [16,17,27] which they obtained hard aluminum carbide through Al/CNTs structure leads to increase tensile strength of Al matrix.
+It can be observed that the tensile strength of Al7020 was enhanced (229 MPa) in comparison with pure aluminium (66 MPa).
+The standard Al7020 alloy has ultimate tensile strength and elongation percentage at thickness ≤ 100 mm is about ≥ 280 MPa and $\geq 10\%$ respectively, which decreased when casting and found to have is 229MPa and 8.8% due to the samples processing conditions (casting and machining) differs from ideal conditions.
+Whereas, the addition of 1wt% of MWCNTs to the aluminium matrix, the ultimate tensile strength of the composite decremented by 50% relative with the matrix.
+Therefore, the composite became lower stiff (see Table 4) due to the carbon present in the composite.
+This table illustrates the values of the tensile properties of the prepared samples.
+It can be observed that Al7020 yield before pure Al and Al-MWCNTs composites and showed a very narrow elastic region compared with the plastic deformation region, followed by pure Al and finally Al-MWCNTs composite.
+Failure surface of Al7020 behaved as a brittle fracture with no necking stage whereas the Al and composite have a ductile fracture.
+The ductility was also decremented for alloy and composites relative with pure aluminium due to the materials discontinuity.
+Aluminium stiffness was also affected by alloying and compositing, so the Al-MWCNTs revealed lower value than Al stiffness whereas Al7020 exhibited higher value than aluminium.
+These results agreed with [14] and disagreed with others [16,17,27] which they obtained hard aluminium carbide through Al/CNTs structure leads to increase the tensile strength of the Al matrix.